jesse-spevack/stimulating_events/README.md

 </div>
 ```

-And we also need to add these classes to the `static classes` array:
+And we also need to add these classes to the `static classes` array.
+We can delete the unneeded css classes from our dropdown controller.
+I think all we'll need is the hidden class to toggle the dropdown list.
 ```javascript
 static classes = [
   "textWhite",